 Assault with a deadly weapon is a scary crime to be charged with in Nevada.
 But remember that you cannot be convicted of it if the prosecutor fails to prove it beyond a reasonable doubt.
 Depending on your case, there may be various effective strategies your attorney could use that could raise this reasonable doubt.
 Typical defenses include:

-- Lack of intent.
-Assault is an intent crime-you cannot be convicted if you didn't intend to act in the way that caused someone else reasonable apprehension of being battered.
+Lack of intent.
+Assault is an intent crime-you cannot be convicted if you did not intend to act in the way that caused someone else reasonable apprehension of being battered.
 So if the state's evidence fails to demonstrate that you had intent, then the case should be dismissed.
 Accidents don't count as assaults.

-- Self-defense.
-Nevada self defense laws permit you to defend yourself against immediate bodily harm as long as you don't fight back with any more force than necessary.
-So if your attorney can show that the other person "started it" and that you acted reasonably, then you shouldn't be found guilty.
+Self-defense.
+Nevada self defense laws permit you to defend yourself against immediate bodily harm as long as you do not fight back with any more force than necessary.
+So if your attorney can show that the other person "started it" and that you acted reasonably, then you should not be found guilty.

-- Consent.
+Consent.
 This defense usually comes into play in the arena of sports where physical contact is just part of the game.
-If your attorney can show that the other person somehow consented to being assaulted, then the assault charges won't stand.
+If your attorney can show that the other person somehow consented to being assaulted, then the assault charges will not stand.

-- No deadly weapon.
-If the prosecution can't show that a deadly weapon was used or was available to be used, the charge should be at least reduced to plain assault (which is only a misdemeanor).
+No deadly weapon.
+If the prosecution cannot show that a deadly weapon was used or was available to be used, the charge should be at least reduced to plain assault (which is only a misdemeanor).

-Assault with a deadly weapon is a category B felony in Las Vegas carrying
+Assault with a deadly weapon is a category B felony in Nevada carrying

 This penalty remains the same whether or not the assault was against a "protected class" such as police officers or whether it was committed by a prisoner or someone currently on parole or probation in Nevada.